Explore the program:

 Another interpretation recognizes that kai su, teknon was also the beginning words of a Greek proverb that meant “and you, my child, will have a taste of power,” and holds that Caesar was anticipating Brutus’ own death.

 We will never know if Caesar actually said kai su, teknon to Brutus.
-Even the ancient biographers who wrote down the phrase were skeptical about their veracity.
+Even the ancient biographers who wrote down the phrase were skeptical about its veracity.
 In any case, these words have become infamous, as they succinctly represent the moral ambiguity and trenchant emotion of Caesar’s assassination.

 The Roman Forum